 How to apply for a Salomon Ambassador role?

-Here is the criteria from the last application process that you were required to meet to be able to apply for the Salomon ambassador role.
+Here are the criteria from the last application process that you were required to meet to be able to apply for the Salomon ambassador role.

 - Must have a public Instagram account